IKIM-Essen/ClusterDocs/source/part2.md

 - **Outbound access:** HTTP(S) package, pipeline, test-data, and image downloads use the managed proxy `http://proxy.ikim.uk-essen.de:3128`.
 Never embed credentials or tokens in workflow files.
+- **Nextflow and nf-core — not yet released:** RCC is preparing a pinned `rcc-nextflow` launcher and institutional Slurm configuration.
+The controller will run only on the approved submission host; compute workers will execute generated tasks through Slurm without their own Java or Nextflow install.
-- **Nextflow and nf-core:** RCC does not currently publish a centrally managed, pinned Nextflow command.
-The bounded nf-core example later in this tutorial is optional and fails closed unless an approved project environment already supplies `nextflow`, `apptainer`, and `sbatch`.
-Ask the IKIM Cluster Mattermost channel for the current approved Nextflow installation route before running it.
+  The bounded example later in this tutorial is preparation material and fails closed until `rcc-nextflow`, `apptainer`, and `sbatch` are available.
-- **Container caches:** keep Nextflow/Apptainer caches on node-local storage for ordinary work; the class runner uses a shared project-scoped cache only for its small multi-node teaching run so all scheduled tasks can reach it.
+- **Nextflow work and containers:** when the service is released, resume-critical `NXF_WORK`, required container images, and retained output must use shared project storage visible at the same path from the submission host and workers.
+Node-local `/local` is only for explicitly labelled task scratch; Apptainer is the supported worker runtime.
 - **Support:** use the **IKIM Cluster channel on Mattermost** without posting credentials or sensitive project data.